Written By: Zach Langer

 — Archie, Tattoo Artist & Painter

-Archie works out of Blessed In Ink in Lakewood and creates under Gentlemen Ink, known for his photo-realistic and neo-traditional work — bold color, emotion, and story.
+Archie works out of Blessed In Ink and creates under Gentlemen Ink, known for photo-realistic and neo-traditional work filled with bold color, emotion, and story.

 Follow him @lavender_gent or visit linktr.ee/lavieink.